JoshuaKGoldberg/General-Language-Syntax/README.md

 # General Language Syntax Compiler
-A compiler for a general language syntax that can be mapped 1-1 to common languages like TypeScript or Python
+A compiler for a general language syntax that can be mapped 1-1 to common languages like TypeScript or Python.

-### Project Goal

-To make a general syntax for simple programming logic that can be compiled into any common programming language.

 ### Syntax